University of Virginia Math Seminars

 Tuesdays at 2:00, Kerchof 111

-Description Harmonic Analysis and PDE seminar features a mix of local speakers (graduate students and faculty) and visitors.
+The Harmonic Analysis and PDE seminar features a mix of local speakers (graduate students and faculty) and visitors.
 The ideal topics live on the interface between the two fields; luckily, the interface has been steadily expanding.
+This seminar runs jointly with the Potomac Region PDE seminar.Mathematical Physics Seminar

 Fridays at 1:00, Kerchof 111